gad-lang/gad/docs/tutorial.md

 ## Type Conversions

-Although the type is not directly specified in uGO, one can use type conversion [builtin functions](builtins.md) to convert between value types and see [conversion/coersion table](runtime-types.md) for more information.
+Although the type is not directly specified in Gad, one can use type conversion [builtin functions](builtins.md) to convert between value types and see [conversion/coersion table](runtime-types.md) for more information.